melikestuff/CMPM121-D3/Plan.md

 ## D3.D implementation

+### Steps D3.D

 Player must be moved by geolocation API now (real-time movement).
 The game must also have capabilities to save the game state for future page loads.

-[] Browser geolocation API used to control player movement instead of on-screen buttons [] Code shouldn't depend/run when the player moves
-[x] Store game state AKA save the game using browser localStorage API to persist game states between page loads [x] Player should be able to reset their save state or start a new game [] Be able to switch from button-based movement to geolocation-based movement
+[x] Browser geolocation API used to control player movement instead of on-screen buttons [x] Code shouldn't depend/run when the player moves [x] Store game state AKA save the game using browser localStorage API to persist game states between page loads [x] Player should be able to reset their save state or start a new game [x] Be able to switch from button-based movement to geolocation-based movement